 The (re)rise of the data warehouse as a central concept in modern cloud data platform technologies has led to the important question: Is dimensional data modeling still relevant in the modern data stack?

-Yes—specifically for defining requirements and creating a modular solution presenting data for analytics.
+Yes, specifically for defining requirements and creating a modular solution that presents data for analytics.

 Before we dive into the nuances and the question of dimensional data modeling specifically, I think it is valuable to consider the broader context of data modeling generally.
 In my experience, the definition and purpose of data modeling are often misunderstood by data and analytics professionals.